Premier League and EFL to honour Pele

 - 'The best player in the history of football'

+"Football is football thanks to these types of people, players, human beings.
+Before, the number 10 was just a number and after him it became something special.
+Every top player wanted to wear number 10 in their team.

+"What he has done for football is there and always will remain."

-Managers have paid respect to Pele, with Newcastle boss Eddie Howe hailing him as an "absolute giant" of football.
+Newcastle manager Eddie Howe hailed the Brazil great as an "absolute giant" of football.

 Howe added, before Newcastle's match against Leeds on Saturday: "In my era, you grew up knowing of Pele, thinking of him as the best player the world had ever seen at that moment.